Truck Driver Tax Deductions

 6) Professional or Union Association Dues

-If you pay any fees as a member of any trucking industry organization or union, you can deduct 100% of these expenses from your taxable income.
+If you pay fees as a member of any trucking industry organization or union, you can deduct 100% of these expenses from your taxable income.

 7) Uniform Expenses

-If you require wearing a uniform when you’re at work and your employer does not pay for the uniform, then the expenses incurred to buy uniforms are deductible.
+If you require wearing a uniform when you’re at work, and your employer does not pay for the uniform, then the expenses incurred to buy uniforms are deductible.
 This expense also includes protective boots, goggles, or gloves.
 Any laundry expenses incurred while you are away from your home at work are also deductible.

 8) Office Supplies Expenses